kalliope-project/kalliope/Docs/installation.md

 mplayer test.wav
 ```

-You can then test your Kalliope is working by using the "bonjour" order integrated in the [default brain](../kalliope/brain.yml).
+You can then test that your Kalliope is working by using the "bonjour" order integrated in the [default brain](../kalliope/brain.yml).
 Start kalliope:
 ```
 kalliope start